-In campaign news, Senator Barack Obama has won decisive victories in Wisconsin and Hawaii, as he extended his streak to ten primary and caucus victories in a row.
+In campaign news, Senator Barack Obama has won decisive victories in Wisconsin and Hawaii, as he extended his streak to 10 primary and caucus victories in a row.
 In Wisconsin, Obama beat Senator Hillary Clinton by a surprisingly large margin.
-Obama received 58 percent of the vote, Clinton 41 percent.
-In Hawaii, Obama won in a landslide, winning more than 75 percent of the vote.
+Obama received 58% of the vote, Clinton 41%.
+In Hawaii, Obama won in a landslide, winning more than 75% of the vote.
 Barack Obama celebrated his victories with a campaign rally in Houston, Texas.

-Sen. Barack Obama: "It is my central premise that the only way we will bring about real change in America is if we can bring new people into the process, if we can attract new people, if we can attract independents, if we can stop fighting with Republicans and try to bring some over to our side.
+Sen. Barack Obama: “It is my central premise that the only way we will bring about real change in America is if we can bring new people into the process, if we can attract young people, if we can attract independents, if we can stop fighting with Republicans and try to bring some over to our side.
 I want to form a working majority for change.
-That’s how we win elections, that’s how we will govern.
-I want to reach out to everybody."
+That’s how we win elections.
+That’s how we will govern.
+I want to reach out to everybody.”

 John McCain also appeared to target Obama during his victory speech.

-Sen. John McCain: "I will fight every moment of every day of this campaign to make sure Americans are not deceived by eloquent but empty calls for change."
+Sen. John McCain: “I will fight every moment of every day in this campaign to make sure Americans are not deceived by an eloquent but empty call for change.”

 President Bush is in Ghana today on the fourth leg of his five-nation African trip.
 On Tuesday, Ghana’s President John Kufuor welcomed Bush as a friend, but he declared that Ghana would not host the U.S. military’s new African Command, known as AFRICOM.
 President Kufour said, “Our sovereignty is something we cherish.”
 On Thursday, Bush will visit Liberia, the only African nation that has offered to host AFRICOM.

-In news from Iraq, a bomb blast in eastern Baghdad has killed fifteen Iraqi police officers.
+In news from Iraq, a bomb blast in eastern Baghdad has killed 15 Iraqi police officers.
 They died while they were trying to defuse rockets.

 Meanwhile, the Associated Press reports Shiite cleric Muqtada al-Sadr has threatened to lift a six-month ceasefire.
 The ceasefire was declared in August and is due to expire at this month’s end.
 The U.S. military says the ceasefire is a major factor in why violence declined in the second half of last year in Iraq.

-In other news from Iraq, more than seventy companies have registered to compete for new oil contracts to help develop Iraq’s oil reserves.
+In other news from Iraq, more than 70 companies have registered to compete for new oil contracts to help develop Iraq’s oil reserves.
 Companies include Royal Dutch Shell and BP.

 Meanwhile, the price of oil has risen above $100 a barrel for only the second time in history.
 The latest price jump came a day after an explosion and fire at a Texas oil refinery that injured four workers.
 The explosion occurred at a plant owned largely by the Israeli energy company ALON Israel Oil.

-President Bush: "The international community should work with the Cuban people to begin to build institutions that are necessary for democracy.
-And eventually this transition ought to lead to free and fair elections, and I mean free, and I mean fair, not these kind of staged elections that the Castro brothers try to foist off as being true democracy.
+President George W. Bush: “The international community should work with the Cuban people to begin to build institutions that are necessary for democracy.
+And eventually this transition ought to lead to free and fair elections.
+And I mean free, and I mean fair, not these kind of staged elections that the Castro brothers try to foist off as being true democracy.
 And we’re going to help.
-The United States will help the people of Cuba realize the blessings of liberty."
+The United States will help the people of Cuba realize the blessings of liberty.”

 Meanwhile, leaders in South America paid tribute to Fidel Castro on Tuesday.
 This is Bolivian President Evo Morales.

-Evo Morales: "Personally, I felt a lot deeply because I have enormous admiration for him.
-Fidel taught us solidarity.
+President Evo Morales: “Personally, I felt a lot deeply because I have enormous admiration for him.
+Fidel taught us how to be soldiers.
 Fidel taught us how to work for life, for humanity and solidarity.
-I learned that."
+I learned that.”

-A former defense contractor and prominent Republican fundraiser has been sentenced to twelve years in prison.
-Brent Wilkes was convicted of bribing former Republican Congressman Randy "Duke" Cunningham with money and prostitutes in exchange for $90 million in Pentagon contracts.
-Prosecutors had asked for Wilkes to receive up to twenty-five years in jail, but a federal judge sentenced him to less than half of that.
+A former defense contractor and prominent Republican fundraiser has been sentenced to 12 years in prison.
+Brent Wilkes was convicted of bribing former Republican Congressmember Randy “Duke” Cunningham with money and prostitutes in exchange for $90 million in Pentagon contracts.
+Prosecutors had asked for Wilkes to receive up to 25 years in jail, but a federal judge sentenced him to less than half of that.
 Brent Wilkes raised more than $100,000 for President Bush’s election in 2004.